Theocritus

 Died about 250 BCE.

-English: Idylls (James Banks [Davies], 1853, ed.
-1864).
+English: The idylls (James Banks [Davies], 1853).

-French: Idylles (Leconte de Lisle, 1861, ed.
+French: Idylles (Michel Paul Guy de Chabanon, 1777); — Idylles (Leconte de Lisle, 1861, ed.
 1869).

 The detailed lists of Idylls and Epigrams below use Christoph Ziegler’s numbering (Theocriti carmina, 1867 and 1879) converted into Arabic numerals.
 My additional numbers are between square brackets.
 For questions of authenticity, I have followed Roger James Cholmeley (The Idylls of Theocritus, 1901).
-The Idylls that can safely be ascribed to Theocritus are Nos.
+The Idylls that can safely be attributed to Theocritus are Nos.
 1–18, 22, 24, 26 and 28–30, to which we can add the fragment from the lost Berenice [32].
 Idyll No. 25 and Megara [33] are most likely by the same author, but there is no consensus on this author’s identity.
 There is also debate about Idyll No. 21.
-The Epigrams that can be ascribed to Theocritus with the least uncertainty are Nos.
+The Epigrams that can be attributed to Theocritus with the least uncertainty are Nos.
 1, 8, 10, 13, 17–19 and 22.

 IDYLLS